chscott/ConnectionsDocker/doc/db2_base.md

 ## DB2 base image

 In this guide, we'll walk through creating a Docker image for DB2.
-This image will later serve as the base image for our DB2 for Connections image.
+This image will contain an installed DB2 server that will serve as the base image for a DB2 for Connections image.

-Note that this image uses centos/systemd as its base image.
+Note that this image uses centos/systemd as its own base image.
 This is required due to a dependency in the DB2 installer.
-If systemd is not available, the fault manager component will fail to install, causing the entire DB2 installation to fail.
+If systemd is not available, the DB2 fault manager component will fail to install, causing the entire DB2 installation to fail.

 ### Steps